 We want you to know what each teacher expects of you so that you can learn.
 Therefore, each of your teachers will give you a disclosure statement, which tells you about classwork expectations, grading requirements, homework policies, citizenship responsibilities, etc. This should be signed by your parents and returned.

 We want all of our students to feel welcome and safe at school.
 MCMS does not discriminate on the basis of race, color, beliefs, national origin, gender, disability, sexual orientation, or gender identity.

 We want you to show respect to all of your teachers.
 Refusing to follow a reasonable directive by a teacher, administrator, or other school personnel is considered insubordination and not allowed.
 Such behavior is grounds for consequences (see “Consequences for Misbehavior” section).

 Distracting Items Are Not Allowed

-Any items that distract or disrupt (like toys, games, etc.) are not allowed at school and may be confiscated to a parent pick-up.
+We want you to stay focused on learning.
+As a result, any items that distract or disrupt (like toys, games, etc.) are not allowed at school and may be confiscated to a parent pick-up.

 - Clothing shall cover the midriff, underwear, back, and cleavage at all times.

 - Skirts, dresses, and shorts must be at least mid-thigh length or longer, both front and back, when seated.